-Inspiration for the establishment of Westgate Park is credited to Oscar Meyer, chair of the West Gate Bridge Authority, who wanted to create ‘a beautiful park straddling the Yarra River to complement his sculptural bridge’.
-He developed this vision soon after the bridge was completed in the late 1970s.
+Oscar Meyer, chair of the West Gate Bridge Authority, is credited with the inspiration for the establishment of Westgate Park.
+He wanted to create ‘a beautiful park straddling the Yarra River to complement his sculptural bridge’.
+He developed this vision soon after the completion of the bridge in the late 1970s.
 The Federal Government funded the development of Westgate Park to mark Victoria’s sesquicentenary in 1984-85.

 The site of Westgate Park before planting, c. early 1980s (source: Friends of Westgate Park)

 Following the completion of the bridge, the future Westgate Park site was cleaned up and a former sand mine was converted to a salt water lake.